PanSkrzynka/GameDevPortfolio/README.md

 # GameDevPortfolio
-Welcome to my portfolio!
 Here, you can find a collection of my game development projects.
 Below are links to projects I've worked on, followed by some smaller sample projects that showcase my skills.
+I'm experienced in code optimization, refactoring legacy systems, and working with diverse codebases written by different developers.
+I enjoy diving into complex technical challenges and ensuring both performance and maintainability.

 ## Featured Projects